UmaisRifah/StickMan-Run/README.md

 # StickMan-Run
-It is an endless runner game where stickman tries to escape
+It is an endless runner game where StickMan tries to escape by avoiding multiple obstacles.